ofiwg/libfabric/man/fi_verbs.7.md

 ##### Unsupported features specific to MSG endpoints
 : Counters, FI_SOURCE, FI_TAGGED, FI_PEEK, FI_CLAIM, fi_cancel, fi_ep_alias,
-  Shared TX context.
+  Shared TX context, cq_readfrom operations.

 ##### Unsupported features specific to RDM endpoints
 : The RDM support for verbs have the following limitations:

-  * iWARP is not supported yet.

   * Supports iovs of only size 1.

-  * Max data transfer size is 1 GB
+  * Wait objects are not supported.

   * Not thread safe.

-  * Data and flags arguments are ignored

 # SEE ALSO